wavemaker/docs/learn/app-development/deployment/building-with-maven.md

 :::

 - WaveMaker app is consiting of frontend artifacts(html,css,js,images etc) and backend artififacts(Java Classes).
 It is suggest to host frontend artifacts in Static Content Servler like nginx,apache etc or Content Delivery Networt(CDN) and backend artificats can be hosted on any webserver like Tomcat etc.
 - To generate two differnet artifacts from WaveMaker application use below command.
 This command takes CDN_URL as input.
 Configure your CDN before executing this command.
-Please check our docs to configure CDN in AWS[wavemaker apps integration with AWS CDN](/learn/app-development/deployment/wavemaker-apps-integration-with-aws-cdn) and Azure[WaveMaker apps integration with AZURE CDN Profile](/learn/app-development/deployment/wavemaker-apps-integration-with-azure-cdn).
+Please check our docs to configure CDN in AWS [WaveMaker apps integration with AWS CDN](/learn/app-development/deployment/wavemaker-apps-integration-with-aws-cdn) and Azure   [WaveMaker apps integration with AZURE CDN Profile](/learn/app-development/deployment/wavemaker-apps-integration-with-azure-cdn).

 ```shell
 mvn clen install -P<profile-name> -Dcdn-url=<CDN_URL>